šŸŒ™ Dad of the Roads Education

 School-age children face increasing demands on their time.
 Protecting sleep means making intentional choices about activities, homework, and screen time.

-This guide examines Attention Span within the broader context of School Readiness, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.
+This guide examines Sleep Training within the broader context of School Readiness, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.

 Children need structure to grow healthy, both physically and mentally.
 One of the most important habits parents can teach is going to bed at the same time every day.
 A consistent bedtime routine helps children develop discipline, improve behavior, and understand how to restore their energy after a long day.